 Loretta’s past was the real reason Corelli and Boris Christoff dueled with swords on the stage of the Rome Opera.
 (They wounded one another.)

 Corelli’s letters to Lauri-Volpi: some are affecting.

 Three unsatisfactory Corelli biographies and an OK one as well as John Potter’s Tenors.

 Corelli had a no-holds-barred rivalry with Del Monaco, with each trying to block the other’s career.

 Roberto Bauer (Rudolf Bing’s Italian factotum): Franco told La Scala as well that he wouldn’t sing anymore in seasons that also include Del Monaco… He says that he knows himself very well and realizes that he is capable of socking Del Monaco in the jaw if he ran into him unexpectedly.

-Written with the help of The Metropolitan Opera Archives, the three volumes are a collectors item.
-They contain 350 lithographs and photographs, many published for the first time, of tenors from the 1820s to today.
-In addition to photographs, in this volume the Archives contributes twenty-one pages of correspondence by Rudolf Bing and others about the Corelli–Del Monaco rivalry, and John Pennino of the Archives provides a list of the Met’s payments to Corelli and comparisons to those for Del Monaco and Callas.
+A collectors item, the three volumes contain 350 lithographs and photographs, many published for the first time, of tenors from the 1820s to today.
+For this volume The Metropolitan Opera Archives contributed twenty-one pages of correspondence by Rudolf Bing and others about the Corelli–Del Monaco rivalry.
+John Pennino of the Met Archives provides a list of the Met’s payments to Corelli and comparisons to those for Del Monaco and Callas.

 - Table of Contents

 - Last of a Breed: Giovanni Battista